Mithgol/simteconf/README.md

 These methods can be used both in the configuration's object (to access top-level configuration lines) and in a group's object (to access the lines within that group):

+#### names()

+Returns an array of the names that configuration lines have.

+The ignored lines are not included.

+The names are affected by the `lowercase` option (see above).

 #### last(name)

 If one or more configuration lines have had the **name**, returns the value from the last of such lines.